Sometimes a wine label is so pretty that I just have to buy a bottle.

 Remove the hot bottle with good oven mitts.

-you can soak them off in very hot water
+labels you can soak them off in very hot

 "Why are there wine bottles in the bath tub?"